sebastianbergmann/phpunit-documentation-english/src/assertions.rst

 ``assertStringNotContainsString()`` is the inverse of this assertion and takes the same arguments.

+``assertStringContainsStringIgnoringLineEndings()`` takes the same arguments and can be used if line endings should be ignored.

 .. literalinclude:: examples/assertions/StringContainsStringTest.php
    :caption: Usage of assertStringContainsString()
    :language: php